August 15-18, 2019

 Earthaven is nestled in the heart of the rural Southern Appalachian Mountains, 30 miles outside of Asheville, NC on curvy mountain roads and within two hours of three airports.

 Delicious, omnivorous meals are prepared by talented culinary artists from the Earthaven community.
 Vegetarian, vegan, and gluten-free options available.
 Snacks and beverages (tea, coffee) are provided.
 Participants are invited to help with meal clean-up.
 Many hands make light work.

 As much food as possible is sourced from Earthaven and its surrounding farms and gardens, with some ingredients sourced from local grocery stores.
 Our meals are created with seasonal, local, fresh, wildcrafted, humanely-raised, and organic ingredients.

 Children and Families

 Registration includes instruction, all materials, food, and three nights of camping.
-Private indoor lodging at Earthaven is available for an additional cost.
-See Accommodations for details.
+Private indoor lodging at Earthaven is available for an additional cost (see above).

 Registration Sliding Scale: $220-400